sammylwolfson/sortify/replit.md

 - August 19, 2025.
 Removed all non-personal content from home page: "Your Playlists" section (mock data), "Recently Played Artists" section, and "Studio Equipment" section
 - August 19, 2025.
 Created clean welcome page that directs users to their personal Spotify playlists in the sidebar and playlist creation functionality
 - August 19, 2025.
 Added "Upcoming Events" tab below search with sample events and calendar integration functionality
+- August 19, 2025.
+Enhanced events with Spotify integration - now syncs with artists you follow and filters by your region
+- August 19, 2025.
+Added personalized event recommendations based on Spotify followed artists and user location
 ```

 ## User Preferences